-During the three-month launch stage, the entrepreneur and the enterprise launch team test the minimum viable product for product-market fit with the “first 100 customers.”
+During the three- to six-month launch stage, the entrepreneur and the enterprise launch team test the minimum viable product for product-market fit with the “first 100 customers.”
 They begin by training staff and launching pilot sites, which are used to test business and product hypotheses and iterate as needed.

 The main goal of the three month launch stage is for the entrepreneur and enterprise launch team, with support from the enterprise development team, to test the minimum viable product, determine if there is product-market fit, and quickly gain feedback from the “first 100 customers.”
 The initial customer base may vary depending on the business model but should provide a substantial opportunity to determine customer attitudes towards the product or service.

 During the first two weeks, the launch team gets familiarized with the local ecosystem, prepares to launch the pilot sites, and recruits and trains staff.
 Successful staff introduction to enterprise operations, procedures, and best practices is fundamental to the enterprise’s success.
 Training curriculum is therefore periodically reviewed and optimized.
 Design thinking is used throughout training to vet both the staff and the business model.